GlanceCam - IP camera viewer

 Quoi de neuf dans la dernière version ?

-If you want to celebrate GlanceCam's birthday, a 5-star review, the upgrade to GlanceCam Pro if you haven’t yet unlocked the most advanced features or a generous tip would mean the world to me and help keep development going... and as always, if you have any suggestions or need assistance, I'm here for you (Support menu > Contact support via email)!
+If GlanceCam is useful to you, 5-star reviews, GlanceCam Pro upgrades or tips are very appreciated and keep development going... and if you have any suggestions or need assistance, I'd love to hear from you (Support menu > Contact support via email)!

 My best, Cesare